-Read on for more information about how cryptocurrency taxes apply when crypto currencies like Bitcoin are used to purchase goods and pay employees and when they're traded for other securities.
+Read on for more information about how cryptocurrency taxes apply when cryptocurrencies like Bitcoin, Ethereum, and Binance Coin are used to purchase goods and pay employees and when they're traded for other securities.

 Cryptocurrency Taxes on Consumer Purchases

-Let's say you buy a $100 meal using virtual coins that you paid $50 for and have happily watched double in value.
-Lucky for you, the coins now cover the full cost of the food.
-On the downside, the IRS may say you've realized a $50 gain from this transaction and owe capital gains taxes on that amount.
-The reason is because the IRS treats your virtual currency not as money but property (think rare stamps or artwork).
+For example, buy $100 in Bitcoin.
+The value of the virtual currency increases to $200.
+You use $100 in virtual coins to buy a meal, which you originally purchased for about $50.
+The IRS may say you've realized a $50 gain from this transaction and owe capital gains taxes on that amount.
+The reason is that the IRS treats your virtual currency not as money but property, like selling collectible stamps or artwork).
 You gained $50 from your fast-appreciating investment and now must pay the tax collector.

 In addition, you're required to keep a record of the transaction for tax purposes.